FrancisCrickInstitute/CALM/CellProfiler/README.md

 If all goes well, CellProfiler will download and be installed in a new mamba/conda environment.
 This should be reported by the install file at the end of the process

 ### To Run:
+In the directory in which you downloaded the run_cellprofiler.sh file, run the command

+"./run_cellprofiler.sh"   without the quotes

+### To Download and use plugins:
+Make a directory to store the plugins in your working directory.
+The plugins are small python scripts, you do not need a lot of room.

+In the directory where you downloaded the Download_CellProfiler_Plugins.sh run the command

+"./Download_CellProfiler_Plugins.sh /path/to/your/folder"      without the quotes, Where /path/to/your/folder is replaced by the path to the folder you made for the plugins

+Open CellProfiler again using "./run_cellprofiler.sh"

+Under "File" --> "Preferences" --> set the "CellProfiler plugins directory" to your plugins directory.